PixelTheater/DodecaRGB-firmware/docs/guides/creating_animations.md

 ### Spherical Coordinates

 Calculate spherical coordinates (azimuth, elevation, radius) from Cartesian coordinates if needed for effects like orbits.
+The model's overall radius can be obtained using `model().getSphereRadius()`.

 ```cpp
 #include "PixelTheater.h"